 We’re accredited by Permaroof UK Ltd as approved installers of the Firestone EPDM Rubbercover System which means that all of our garden rooms come with a 20-year guarantee on the membrane.
 Our Quick-Step laminate flooring also comes with a 25-year warranty.
 Finally, we’re members of the Consumer Protection Association, therefore, can offer a 10-year Insurance Backed Guarantee on the entire build.

 Our branded vehicles will deliver your garden room in kit form safely to your site on an agreed upon date.
 The kit will then be fully constructed by our skilled team.
 All you have to do is provide us with clear access to your site for us to bring in all the panels, glazing and materials for construction.

-We ask for a 50% initial deposit to secure your order and allow us to begin manufacturing, followed by 25% on day one of your installation and the final 25% upon completion when everything has been finished to your satisfaction.
+We ask for a 15% initial deposit to secure your order, followed by a 30% payment as we commence construction of your kit, 30% on day one of your installation and the final 25% upon completion when everything has been finished to your satisfaction.
 For more information check out our payment page.

 Our electrician handles all aspects of the internal fit out which is included in our costs.
 He also connects to your house however we can only cost for this following a site visit to establish distances, suitability etc.

 Yes!
 Check out our online gallery and read our case studies as the first port of call.
 We also have a showroom at Klondyke Mortonhall Garden Centre in Edinburgh, as well as a garden room which can be viewed by appointment in Glasgow's West End.
 Please visit our contact page for more information or to make an appointment.